-- 4.2 Developer Responsibility for DIF Amount.
+4.2 Developer Responsibility for DIF Amount.
 Developer shall be responsible for payment of one-time impact fees of \$2/square foot of gross building area.
-The Project contemplates a new building of up to 220,000 square feet with four stories, which will be used for commercial cannabis operations including manufacturing, distribution, testing, and small-scale cultivation on 3.7 acres of land.
-Based on the square foot of the Project, Developer will be responsible for one-time development impact fees in the total amount of \$440,000 (the "DIF Amount"), provided that if the Project increases or decreases in size, the DIF Amount will be adjusted accordingly at the same rate.
+The Project contemplates two new buildings of up to 13,557 square feet total, which will be used for commercial cannabis operations including cultivation, manufacturing, and storage of residual materials from cannabis cultivation on 0.66 acres of land.
+Based on the square foot of the Project, Developer will be responsible for onetime development impact fees in the total amount of \$27,114 (the "DIF Amount"), provided that if the Project increases or decreases in size, the DIF Amount will be adjusted accordingly at the same rate.
 Developer shall submit payment of the DIF Amount prior to the issuance of building permits.
 No building permits shall be issued prior to the full payment of the DIF Amount.
 Any amounts deposited by Developer shall be used by the City to pay for increased accumulative Project impacts on the City's infrastructure, including but not limited to, any or all of the following: Traffic and circulation (roads, sidewalks, and signals); Public Safety (Fire and Sheriff's stations); Parks and open space (park land/improvements and trails and bikeways); Library; Noise (sound walls); Flood control and stormwater.
-Interest accruing upon any such deposit shall inure to and be created for the benefit of the City. - 4.3 This Agreement to Govern Zoning.
+Interest accruing upon any such deposit shall inure to and be created for the benefit of the City.

+4.3 This Agreement to Govern Zoning.
 The City has determined that this Agreement is consistent with the General Plan and the Zoning Code.
 As such, this Agreement and its Exhibits shall be the primary documents governing the use and Development of the Site and, in the event of a conflict, shall prevail over any other Existing Land Use Regulations.
-Any zoning issues or requirements applicable to the Site that are not otherwise governed by this Agreement, the MND or the Development Plan shall be governed by the Existing Land Use Regulations. - 4.4 Right To Future Approvals.
+Any zoning issues or requirements applicable to the Site that are not otherwise governed by this Agreement, the MND or the Development Plan shall be governed by the Existing Land Use Regulations.

+4.4 Right To Future Approvals.
 Subject to the City's exercise of its police power authority as specified in Article 9 below, the Developer shall have a vested right: (i) to receive from the City all Future Development Approvals for the Site that are consistent with, and implement, the Development Plan and this Agreement; (ii) not to have such approvals be conditioned or delayed for reasons inconsistent with the Development Plan and this Agreement; and (iii) to Develop the Site in a manner consistent with such approvals in accordance with this Agreement.
+All Future

-All Future Development Approvals for the Site, shall upon approval by the City, be vested in the same manner as provided in this Agreement for the Existing Land Use Regulations, for the Term of this Agreement. - 4.4.1 Project Description.
-Developer intends to develop the Site for permitted commercial cannabis business activities per the Carson Municipal Code, including the following business activities: 1) manufacturing facility sites that produce, prepare, propagate, or compound manufactured cannabis products, either directly or indirectly or by extraction methods, or independently by means of chemical synthesis or by a combination of extraction and chemical synthesis, package or repackage cannabis products, label or relabel its container, or transform cannabis into a concentrate, an edible product, a beverage or a topical product; 2) small scale cultivation for nursery or research and development purposes; 3) warehousing, transportation, distribution and delivery (to the extent permitted by State law and the Carson Municipal Code) of the latter; 4) laboratory testing and compliance operation; and 5) any other use permitted by City law whether cannabis related or not.
+Development Approvals for the Site, shall upon approval by the City, be vested in the same manner as provided in this Agreement for the Existing Land Use Regulations, for the term of this Agreement.

+4.5 Project Description.
+Developer intends to develop the Site for permitted commercial cannabis business activities per the Carson Municipal Code, including the following business activities: 1) cultivation of cannabis; 2) manufacturing of cannabis products; and, 3) storage of residual materials from cannabis cultivation.